nucypher/nucypher/docs/source/guides/development/getting_started.rst

    $ geth --goerli --syncmode light

-Note that using ``--syncmode light`` is not 100% stable but can be a life savior when using a mobile connection (or congested hackathon wifi...).
+Note that using ``--syncmode light`` is not 100% stable but can be a life saver when using a mobile connection (or congested hackathon wifi...).

 Connect to the Geth Console to test your ethereum node's IPC: